alfa-meta/embedded-software-roadmap/README.md

 # Embedded Systems Roadmap to getting a Job in Industry
+The following Roadmap is a work in progress pathway for myself and anyone else to go from 0 to hero in Embedded Software Engineering.

+The Roadmap is meant to be following step by step, however if you already have the skills needed for any of the steps you should skip forward.

 ## Main Objectives
 1. Learn C.
 2. Learn Data Structures and Algorithms.